bkgeolab-tech/COMBINED-LOAD-ON-CAISSON-WITH-DATA-DRIVEN-MODEL/00 - README.md

 Second, you need to download the file thebestmodel.pkl to establish a "calculation factory."
 Once this factory is set up, any input data will be processed through it and return the corresponding prediction results.

-Third, open the Anaconda Prompt and navigate or CMD with adminisrtator to the directory that contains the App.py file.
+Third, open the Anaconda Prompt and navigate or CMD with administrator to the directory that contains the App.py file.

 Finally, enter the following command in the prompt: "python -m streamlit run app.py --server.port 8501"